AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/scenarios/add-a-filter-to-a-scenario.md

 >
 >If you copy the modules on either side of the filter, the filter is also copied.
 >
->For more information on copying modules, see [Copy modules or scenarios](../../workfront-fusion/scenarios/copy-modules-or-scenarios.md)
+>For more information on copying modules, see [Copy modules or scenarios in Adobe Workfront Fusion](../../workfront-fusion/scenarios/copy-modules-or-scenarios.md)

 To copy a filter without copying modules, you can use Google Chrome for the following workaround: